Vishwajeetbamane/passwordgenerator/README.md

 Import the required modules.
  i.e. string and random

-We will make a variable i.e. forwhat which will handle for what the password user want to generate. forwhat = input("Enter the website or application for which you want to generate password:\n")
+We will make a variable i.e. 'forwhat' ,which will handle for what the password user want to generate. forwhat = input("Enter the website or application for which you want to generate password:\n")

 We will make another integer variable that will take the length of the password.